 People cannot be right or wrong if they feel this way or another.
 My feelings and thoughts are exceptionally my own business.

 That’s why when someone is trying to say that my feelings are unreasonable or illogical or that I’m too sensitive, I just short-circuit the conversation or change the topic.
 I’ve learned to set personal boundaries and not to argue back.

 3. I hate convincing people

 When I want to clear the situation or explain my point of view, I’m always ready for an open dialog.
-But when a discussion turns into an argument, people are unable to hear each other because they’re angry and defensive.
+But when a discussion turns into an argument, people cannot hear each other because they’re angry and defensive.